Trump to decide ‘soon’ on sending weapons to Taiwan

 “I’m talking to him about it.
 We had a good conversation, and we’ll make a determination pretty soon,” Trump said, adding that he has a “good relationship” with the Chinese leader, whose country claims the self-ruled island of Taiwan as its territory.

-In a phone call with Trump on Feb 4, Xi called for “mutual respect” in relations with the United States, while warning Washington about arms sales to the democratically run island.
+In a phone call with Trump on Feb 4, Xi called for “mutual respect” in relations with the United States, while warning Washington about arms sales to the democratic island.

 “The Taiwan question is the most important issue in China-US relations… The US must handle arms sales to Taiwan with caution,” Xi said, according to China’s state broadcaster.